volodymyrhudyma/blog/content/blog/a-complete-guide-to-server-sent-events-in-javascript.md

 const eventSource = new EventSource("/api/events");
 ```

-When the URL that is passed to the EventSource is on the other domain, a second parameter can be specified and a **withCredentials** property can be set to **true**, which means that the Cookie is sent together:
+If the URL passed to the EventSource is on the other domain, a second parameter can be specified and a **withCredentials** property can be set to **true**, which means that the Cookie will be sent together:

 ```javascript
 const eventSource = new EventSource("http://localhost:8000/api/events", { withCredentials: true });
 ```

-Once the connection has been instantiated, we need to listen to the events coming from the server:
+Once the connection is instantiated, we need to listen to the events coming from the server:

 ```javascript
 eventSource.addEventListener("message", (event) => {